 Submission Guidelines – Please Read Carefully

-All submissions must include a completed online submission form and two copies of the book or advanced reader’s copy (ARC) in order to be considered.
+All submissions must include a completed online submission form and two copies of the book or advanced reader’s copy (physical or digital) in order to be considered.

 Agents and Representatives